d3fc/d3fc/packages/d3fc-rebind/README.md

 Provides the same functionality as `rebind` but copies **all** properties found on `source` to `target`.
 Optionally, property name transforms can be specified.
 These receive a source property name and return either the target property name or a falsey value to indicate the property should not be copied.

+N.B.
+This method does not work with properties found on the source object's prototype e.g. `d3.dispatch().on`.
+If you need this functionality use `rebind`.

 ## Transform functions

 As well as creating transforms manually, the following may be useful (especially if you're not able to use ES2015 features) -